 Adobe Stock images are available in JPEG, AI, and EPS file formats.
 HD videos are available in the MOV format.
 4K videos are available in various formats.
 All 4K videos are also available in HD.
 Three types of 3D assets are available in Adobe Stock: models (.obj), lights (.exr/.hdr), and materials (.mdl).
 These assets are supported in several 3D applications.

 Adobe Stock also provides artist-designed templates to jumpstart your creative projects.
 In Photoshop CC, Illustrator CC, and InDesign CC, templates from Adobe Stock are available right within the New Document dialog boxes.
 Once you license and download a template, you can build on it just as you'd work with any other Photoshop or Illustrator document.
+You can also find and download Motion Graphics templates from Adobe Stock for use in your Premiere Pro projects.
 Thousands of template options are now available on the Adobe Stock website.